-The conference was hosted by the Ontario Universities and Ontario Colleges members at their Capital Ideas for Sustainable Resource Management conference.

-under the leadership of Mario Bouchard and Darryl Boyce.
+The conference was hosted by the Ontario Universities and Ontario Colleges under the leadership of Mario Bouchard and Darryl Boyce.
 The host committee provided a stimulating education program and fantastic entertainment that took advantage of the sights in Ottawa.
 The conference finished with a wonderful awards banquet that was held in the Grand Hall of the Canadian Museum of Civilization.
 Outgoing President Glenn Smith thanked a multitude of people for the successes of the past year.
 It was an impressive venue and a tremendous culmination of the week's events.